neilenns/clearancelab/DEVELOPMENT.md

 Deployments to the `dev` environment are triggered manually by running the [`Deploy - dev`](.github/workflows/deploy-dev.yaml) workflow in GitHub.
 Deployments to the `prod` environment are triggered by the [`Deploy - prod`](.github/workflows/deploy-prod.yaml) workflow.

-The only part that requires manual deployment is updating whatever Docker instance is running the API server Docker image.
+The only part that requires manual deployment is updating the Docker instance running the API server Docker image.